 Keto vs Low Carb: what’s the difference?

 Many of us have jumped aboard the bandwagon of at least one diet in our lifetime.
-There’s the frantic summer body slim-down, a constant battle between beer gardens and being beach ready *eye roll*.
+There’s the frantic summer body slim-down, a constant battle between socc and being beach ready *eye roll*.
 And don’t forget those impossible New Year’s resolutions many of us make each January, promising to jump onto the latest fad diet in a desperate bid to melt away the mince pies we've inhaled during the festivities.

 From the baby food diet (just why?), to the cabbage soup diet, there are so many different diets out there, it’s no wonder we’re all, well, a little confused.

 Two of the most popular, yet most confused diets are, undoubtedly, the ketogenic diet and the low carb diet.
 Some say they’re both the same, while others beg to differ, arguing that they both offer very different results.
 We’ve dug a little deeper.

 What is a low-carb diet?